Pawani2000/Estate_Price_Prediction_API/README.md

 To automate the deployment process, you can set up a CI/CD pipeline using GitHub Actions.
 Every time you push code changes to your GitHub repository, GitHub Actions can automatically build and deploy your app to Render.

 GitHub Actions Workflow:
-Create a .github/workflows/deploy.yml file in your repository
+Create a .github/workflows/deploy.yml file in  repository

-Input Example

-Output Example

 This guide covered the complete workflow for deploying a FastAPI-based machine learning application on Render, including